Common Names

 Chaga mushroom is commonly found on birch trees in cold climates.
 It is used as a folk remedy in Russia and other northern European countries to treat various ailments and diseases including cancer.
 The conk that is used medicinally comprises wood from the substrate tree and mycelium of the invasive fungus (12).

-In addition, chaga extracts and its constituents exerted inhibitory and pro-apoptotic effects against colon (5) (21) (22), lung (28), and liver cancer (1) cells.
-Inotodiol from chaga exerted antitumor effects against cervical cancer cells (23).
-In some studies, chaga demonstrated selective apoptosis in tumor cells with no effects on healthy cells (1).
-In animal models, it inhibited melanoma cell growth (7).
-But no clinical trials have assessed chaga’s safety nor efficacy for disease prevention or for the treatment of cancer, cardiovascular disease, or diabetes.
+In addition, chaga extracts and its constituents showed inhibitory and pro-apoptotic effects against colon (5) (21) (22), lung (28) and liver cancer (1) cells, and the active constituent Inotodiol exhibited antitumor activity against cervical cancer cells (23).
+Chaga has also been shown to induce selective apoptosis in tumor cells without impacting healthy cells (1), and inhibited melanoma in a murine model (7).

 Food Sources